grompe/BTWTweak/patcher/readme.txt

   player's death, if terrain allows.
 Graves will only be created if the player lived long enough to Hardcore Spawn.

+- Logs in abandoned mineshafts are now eaten by termites and will only drop a piece of sawdust when harvested

 v0.8

 - Render sun/moon on short and tiny view distances as it is now